Bundibugyo virus tracker

 1 tracked

-CDC says an American exposed while caring for patients in DRC tested positive on 17 May and that CDC and the State Department are working to move the patient and high-risk contacts to Germany for care.
+CDC says an American exposed while caring for patients in DRC tested positive on 17 May and has been transported to Germany for treatment.
+High-risk contacts associated with the exposure have been moved to Germany and the Czech Republic.

 Monitoring and prevention